 Aquatic Nutrient Cycles

-The status of aquatic ecosystems in general is largely determined by the availability of essential nutrients like nitrogen, phosphorus and silicic acid, and by the oxygen content of the water.
-River-Sea systems and coastal seas are amongst the most productive of the world’s ecosystems, but high anthropogenic nutrient inputs e.g. from traffic, agriculture and wastewater treatment may lead enhanced algal blooms (eutrophication) and declining oxygen concentrations in bottom waters.
+The status of aquatic ecosystems is in general determined by the availability of essential nutrients like nitrogen, phosphorus and silicic acid, and by the oxygen content of the water.
+River-Sea systems and coastal seas are amongst the most productive of the world’s ecosystems, but excessive nutrient inputs (e.g., from traffic, agriculture and industrial sources) may lead to unwanted algal growth (eutrophication) and declining oxygen concentrations in coastal zones.

-Within the working group “Aquatic nutrient cycles” marine biologists and geoscientists jointly investigate nutrients and oxygen dynamics in the coastal ocean, quantify the fluxes and asses their impact on ecosystem functions.
-We apply novel underwater observation technology and stable isotope techniques.
+Marine biologists and geoscientists of the Department "Aquatic nutrient cycles” jointly investigate nutrients and oxygen dynamics in the coastal ocean, quantify the fluxes, and asses their impact on ecosystem functions.
+For this, we apply novel underwater observation technology and stable isotope techniques.